diegomiranda02/automaticVizWithStreamlit/README.md

 In today's data-driven world, generating business reports efficiently and effectively is crucial for decision-making and analysis.
 Manual report creation can be time-consuming and error-prone, leading to delays and inaccuracies.
 However, with the help of Streamlit, a powerful Python library for data visualization and application development, automating business reports becomes a streamlined and straightforward process.
 In this article, we will explore how to leverage Streamlit to automate the creation of business reports, saving time and improving data insights.

 ### 1. Understanding Streamlit:
 Streamlit is an open-source Python library designed for rapid prototyping and building interactive data applications.
-It simplifies the process of creating web-based data visualizations, allowing developers and data scientists to quickly transform raw data into visually appealing and interactive reports.
-Streamlit's simplicity lies in its ability to convert Python scripts into interactive web apps effortlessly.
+It simplifies creating web-based data visualizations, allowing developers and data scientists to transform raw data into visually appealing and interactive reports quickly.
+Streamlit's simplicity lies in its ability to effortlessly convert Python scripts into interactive web apps.

 ### 2. Creating the Report Structure:
-To begin automating the business report, the definition of the overall structure and layout is needed.
-The formart chosen to exchange data bewteen the backend and visualization tool was JSON.
-Some patterns building the JSON were defined also.
-Bellow is a snipet of JSON exemplifying how the data is structured:
+It is essential to establish a clear definition of the overall structure and layout to initiate the automation of the business report.
+The preferred format for exchanging data between the backend and visualization tool in this project was JSON.
+Furthermore, I established some specific patterns to construct the JSON.
+Presented below is a snippet of JSON that serves as an example, illustrating the organized structure of the data.

 ```
 {